mtnaln/springbootandrabbitmq/README.md

-# Spring Boot ve RabbitMQ Entegrasyonu
+# Spring Boot and RabbitMQ Integration